Special Exhibitions by the DDR Museum

 The Baltic Sea – holiday destination, border region, place of longing

-In five themed areas, the exhibition tells the story of the sea as a myth, the sea border and the border area, art and culture, accommodation and food as well as beach life.
+In five themed areas, the exhibition tells of the sea as a myth, the maritime border and the border region, art and culture, accommodation and food, and beach life.

 dr-museum-sonderausstellungen-kleiner-bruder-grosser-bruder-die-ddr-und-die-sowjetunion.jpg